sakshidpatil3636/Hospital_Management_System-/README.md

 How It Works<br>
 Hospital Information Management<br>
-Doctors and Nurses: The application stores the number of doctors and nurses, their IDs, and names using linked lists.
+Doctors and Nurses: <br>
+The application stores the number of doctors and nurses, their IDs, and names using linked lists.
 Each doctor is assigned to a specific department and floor.
+Departments: <br>
-Departments: Each department is linked to a floor and has assigned doctors.
+Each department is linked to a floor and has assigned doctors.
+Patient Management<br>
-Patient Management
+Patient Queue: <br>
-Patient Queue: Patients are added to a queue and assigned to doctors.
+Patients are added to a queue and assigned to doctors.
 Once a doctor attends to a patient, the patient is removed from the queue.
+Patient Records: <br>
-Patient Records: Detailed records of patients, including their ID and name, are maintained using linked lists.
+Detailed records of patients, including their ID and name, are maintained using linked lists.
+Ambulance Management<br>
-Ambulance Management
+Ambulance Stack: <br>
-Ambulance Stack: The availability of ambulances is managed using a stack.
+The availability of ambulances is managed using a stack.
 When an ambulance is needed, it is popped from the stack, and when it returns, it is pushed back onto the stack.
-Frequently Asked Questions
+Frequently Asked Questions<br>
 The system includes a section for frequently asked questions to help users navigate and understand the functionalities better.